 How proof of stake works

-Most cryptocurrencies use “proof of work” mining, in which miners compete to solve problems, produce the next block and win a reward for doing so.
-By contrast “proof of stake” mining works by picking a semi-random stakeholder to solve the next block, with larger stakeholders (contributors with more ADA) more likely to be chosen.
+Some older cryptocurrencies like Bitcoin use “proof-of-work” mining, in which miners compete to solve problems, produce the next block and win a reward for doing so.
+By contrast “proof-of-stake” mining works by picking a semi-random stakeholder to solve the next block, with larger stakeholders (contributors with more ADA) more likely to be chosen.

 This can potentially offer quicker and cheaper transactions, plus the benefits of being more energy-efficient.

 The problem is finding a truly reliable and random way to pick the stakeholder to make a block.
 According to its developers, Ouroboros solves this problem.

 Is Cardano trustworthy?

 Cardano is entirely open source and patent-free.
 All its source code is publicly available for scrutiny.
 People interested in Cardano may find that this not only assists development, but also means any problems can be highlighted quickly.
 It’s also fronted and developed by some publicly accessible and widely known names.

 - The Cardano Foundation: A Swiss-based non-profit designed to serve as a standards body for the Cardano protocol as it evolves over time, and to interface with regulators in different markets.

 - IOHK: A software engineering company dedicated to peer-to-peer financial services innovations.
 IOHK is behind most of Cardano’s technology.